senecaxconnect/xconnect_docs/docs/Gateway_Overview.md

 Onboarding/Installation instructions are available in the [Getting Started](/xconnect_docs/Getting_Started) chapter.

 ## Virtual Machine Gateway Option
-The virtual gateway option is available when using existing infrastructure to host the Secure Gateway is desired.
+The virtual gateway option is available when it is desired to use existing infrastructure to host the Secure Gateway.

 A Hyper-V Virtual Disk or VMWare OVA can be provided upon request and needs to be imported into the appropriate hypervisor.